Brich dem Hungrigen dein Brot, BWV 39: Background

 The first Sunday after Trinity marks the beginning of the second half of the liturgical year, "in which core issues of faith and doctrine are explored".
-It had particular significance for Bach since it was on that day in 1723 that he assumed office as Thomaskantor in Leipzig.
-His duties included the education of the Thomanerchor and performances in the regular services of the main churches in Leipzig, the Thomaskirche and the Nikolaikirche.
+The order of service used in Leipzig at Bach's time called for an extended cantata in two parts for the occasion.
+It also had particular significance for Bach since it was on that day in 1723 that he assumed office as Thomaskantor in Leipzig.
+His duties there included the education of the Thomanerchor and performances in the regular services in four churches in Leipzig, including the main churches Thomaskirche and the Nikolaikirche.
 The most skilled church musicians—including SATB soloists and others doubling as choristers and instrumentalists—were based at the Thomaskirche where cantatas were performed each Sunday and on feast days.
 The other instrumentalists were either professional string players (Kunstgeiger), members of the Leipzig Stadtpfeifer, an ancient band of brass and wind players, or travelling musicians.
 Remaining gaps in the orchestra were filled by pupils from the Thomasschule and university students.
 Bach's orchestra would have had 12-20 players in addition to himself and an organist.
-The soloists, choir and orchestra performed from two galleries above and around the principal organ loft in the centre of the Thomaskirche.
+In the Thomaskirche, the musicians performed from two galleries above and around the principal organ loft in the centre.
 Sometimes two cantatas would be performed during a service; and when a cantata was written in two parts, a sermon would be preached between the two parts or the second part would accompany communion.
-As Thomascantor, Bach instituted several changes in performance practise in Leipzig: he introduced more frequent and regular rehearsals for choristers, including individual lessons; he installed former students as organists and directors of music in the churches for which he was responsible; and—going beyond his church duties—he helped select and train municipal musicians.
+As Thomaskantor, Bach instituted several changes in performance practise in Leipzig: he introduced more frequent and regular rehearsals for choristers, including individual lessons; he installed former students as organists and directors of music in the churches for which he was responsible; and—going beyond his church duties—he helped select and train municipal musicians.

+Cantata cycles

+On his appointment Bach embarked on the project of composing yearly cycles of cantatas with one for each Sunday and holiday of the liturgical year, a project which Wolff describes as "an artistic undertaking on the largest scale".
+The cantata he wrote Sunday after Trinity in 1723 was Die Elenden sollen essen, BWV 75, beginning the first cantata cycle; the cantata O Ewigkeit, du Donnerwort, BWV 20, from 1724 began the second cycle, again on the Sunday after Trinity.
+With BWV 20, Bach entered on a new scheme for the second cycle: to compose chorale cantatas based exclusively on the main Lutheran hymns associated with the occasions in the liturgical calendar.